wormhole-foundation/docs.wormhole.com/docs/reference/constants.md

 <!--GATEWAY_ADDRESS-->

 ## Consistency Levels

 The following tables document the [consistencyLevel](./glossary.md#consistency-level) values (i.e. finality reached before signing) or for each chain.

 The consistency level defines how long the Guardians should wait before signing a VAA.
 The amount of time for finalization depends on the specific chain's consensus mechanism.

-Consistency level is a `u8` so any single byte may be used, however a small subset have specific meanings.
+Consistency level is a `u8` so any single byte may be used, however a subset have specific meanings.
 If the `consistencyLevel` is not one of those specific values, the `Otherwise` column describes how its interpreted.

+Broadly, each runtime has its own consistency level meanings.

+### EVM

+- `200` - publish immediately
+- `201` - `safe`, if available, otherwise falls back to `finalized`
+- anything else is treated as `finalized`

+Historically, the EVM watcher specified the consistency level as the block depth (from `latest`) the transaction should reach before publishing.
+However, since [The Merge](https://ethereum.org/en/roadmap/merge/), adoption of `safe` and `finalized` block tags have become widespread and offer a more exact measure of commitment.

+### Solana

+The Solana core contract provides an enum for `ConsistencyLevel` used by the instruction data:

+- `0` - Confirmed
+- `1` - Finalized

+However, the resulting account and subsequent VAA will have:

+- `1` - Confirmed
+- `32` - Finalized

+### Others

+All other chains do not offer configurable consistency levels and this field will be `0`.

 <!--CONSISTENCY_LEVELS-->
 <table data-full-width="true">